Don’t want to build your own? I now sell these and an alternative design with a better, fixed external unit on my shop!

 The finished adaptor complete with external GPS unit.

 As expected, it works very well and allows users to place the GPS antenna outside where it has a good view of the sky.
-For a total cost of less than £20 including the postage, I am very happy with it.

 — UPDATE —